atlarge-research/quantifying-api-design/README.md

 [![GitHub release](https://img.shields.io/github/release/atlarge-research/opendc)](https://github.com/atlarge-research/opendc/releases)
 [![Build](https://github.com/atlarge-research/opendc/actions/workflows/build.yml/badge.svg)](https://github.com/atlarge-research/opendc/actions/workflows/build.yml)

+### Prerequisites
+- Any desktop Linux distribution with build tools installed.
+For example, `build-essential` package on Ubuntu.
+- Java 17 or greater
+- Python 3.11 (We recommend conda, virtualenv, or a similar environment)

+### Simplified instructions
+- Run `./download-traces.sh`.
+This will download all required traces from Zenodo and copy them to the relevant directories for experiments.
+- Setup a python 3.11 virtual environment.
+Install dependencies using `pip install -r plot/scripts/requirements.txt`.
+- Use `./run-experiments.sh` to run the simulations and plot the results.
+- Figure 7 is `plot/output/migrations-results-packing-azure.pdf`.
+Figure 8 is `plot/output/migrations-results-totaltime-azure.pdf`.
+Figure 10 is `plot/output/metadata-results-ibm.pdf`.

 ## Getting Started

+Detailed instructions to build individual experiments and modify them start here.
 The code for all the specific experiments can be found in the `opendc-experiments/studying-apis` directory of the repository.
 To run the experiments, make sure to place the relevant traces in the corresponding experiment folder within this directory.
 For example, an example trace bitbrains-small is provided in the traces directory for your reference.

-### Prerequisites
-- Kotlin and Gradle should be installed on your machine.

 ### Setup Traces
 1. Clone the repository to your local machine.